-Adding color to the holy city
+Adding color to the Holy City

 The city of Makkah is built on the top of high cliffs and carved into the sides of mountains.
 Considered the most holy city in Islam, Makkah is beautiful in both its history and its offerings.
-For those on a pilgrimage or business, we thought you’d appreciate some of the top sites and holy landmarks to visit whilst staying in this inspiring city.
+For those on a pilgrimage or business trip, we thought you’d appreciate some of the top sites and holy landmarks to visit whilst staying in this inspiring city.

 Believed to be built as far back as the 4th Century AD, Makkah is full of fascinating ancient sites.
 The city is characterized by narrow streets, high mountains, and unique mosques.
 Muslims from all over the world travel to Makkah to perform the Islamic ritual of the Hajj, at least once in their lifetime, as it is the “fifth pillar” of Islam.
 With over 5 million Muslims performing the Hajj every year, it is the largest annual gathering of people in the world.

 Below are some of the most iconic holy sites to be seen whilst visiting:

 Masjid Al-Haram, also called the Grand Mosque, is the largest mosque in the world with a capacity for 1,600,000 worshipers.
 The Grand Mosque surrounds the Kaaba, Islam’s most sacred site.
 All Muslims around the world face the Kaaba during prayers, no matter where they are; the direction is referred to as the qibla.
 The Grand Mosque is open for daily prayers, not only for pilgrims but also for Makkah residents and visitors.
 The area gets very crowded, so it is recommended to stay as close to the site as possible.